CleanroomMC/cleanroom-website/docs/wiki/modularui/framework.md

 ## ModularContainer

 This is the minecraft `Container` class.
-It can be overriden by setting a new supplier in `UISettings`.
+It can be overridden by setting a new supplier in `UISettings`.